 But if CIAM is just Single Sign-On (SSO) with a few fancy security features, companies would still be building it themselves.
 This is why CIAM affords additional benefits like the ability to integrate with third-party social providers like Sign in with Apple or Google, progressive profiling to gather first-party data from the user over time (versus all at once during registration), and stringent data privacy policies to store identity information appropriately in light of decisions like Schrems II / invalidation of US-EU privacy shield.

-This is the value you pay for and the return on investment can be both immediate (such as in the that saw a 20% increase in user conversion after turning on social logins) and lasting, like Gymshark that is on authentication costs.
+This is the value you pay for and the return on investment can be both immediate (such as in the case of Arduino that saw a 20% increase in user conversion after turning on social logins) and lasting, like Gymshark that is now saving £900,000 per year on authentication costs.

 IAM is a building block of the internet

 Like the average consumer, executives aren’t used to paying much attention to IAM.
 But as every company becomes a software company, knowing who your users are and what they can access is essential.
 Like payments, messaging, even data and analytics, identity management is taking its place among the building blocks for a successful digital business.